All that climbing of stairs and steep streets makes hungry and thirsty...

 We sat on the counter so we could see the chefs prepare the food and in the meantime we enjoyed the good vibe while having our taste buds get spoiled.

-This is a restaurant with an attached wine bar where they serve their own sparkling wine.
-We ordered one of these bottles and ate delicious fresh fish.
-The chocolate mousse itself deserves to book a plane ticket to Lisbon if you ask me :-)
+Espumantaria do Petisco is a restaurant with an attached wine bar, where they serve their own sparkling wine.
+We ordered one of these bottles and ate delicious fresh fish and a perfect chocolate mousse.